 There are few tiny, near moribund possible exception of some language isolates in the Andaman Islands (which show genetic linkage to South India) and the highlands of the Himalayas, sometimes grouped into a conjectural and residual Indo-Pacific language family.

-But, otherwise, all of the languages of South Asia arrived there from outside South Asia within the last five thousand years or so, with the possible exception of one geographically tiny pre-Neolithic Dravidian language family dialect if that language is indigeneous rather than intrusive within the last ten thousand years or so.
+But, otherwise, all of the languages of South Asia arrived there from outside South Asia within the last five thousand years or so, with the possible exception of one geographically tiny pre-Neolithic Dravidian language family dialect if that language is indigenous rather than intrusive within the last ten thousand years or so.

 The language of Paleolithic India as of about 8000 BCE are probably entirely lost, as is the Harappan language, unless one takes the minority view that proto-Indo-European was Harappan rather than the majority view that proto-Indo-European was a language of the Pontic-Caspian steppe.
-The minority view is far less crazy than it is often decried as being, but still lacks the multidisciplinary evidnece to support it that the Kurgan hypothesis of Indo-European language origns does.
+The minority view is far less crazy than it is often decried as being, but still lacks the multidisciplinary evidence to support it that the Kurgan hypothesis of Indo-European language origns does.

-The main argument for Harappan as proto-Indo-European is the absence of any easily discernable substrate component to the early Sanskrit writings, against a presumed proto-Indo-European background validated with early West Eurasian languages and Tocharian.
+The main argument for Harappan as proto-Indo-European is the absence of any easily discernible substrate component to the early Sanskrit writings, against a presumed proto-Indo-European background validated with early West Eurasian languages and Tocharian.

 But, this should not be misconstrued to say that the major languages of South Asia involved demographic replacement.
-Genetically, South Asia's indigeneous Paleolithic peoples appear to be more strongly represented than almost anywhere else in the world, as evidenced by private Y-DNA lineages, private mtDNA lineages and the nature and distributions of South Asia's autosomal genetics in relation to those elsewhere in Asia and Europe.
+Genetically, South Asia's indigenous Paleolithic peoples appear to be more strongly represented than almost anywhere else in the world, as evidenced by private Y-DNA lineages, private mtDNA lineages and the nature and distributions of South Asia's autosomal genetics in relation to those elsewhere in Asia and Europe.
 The case the a majority of non-African modern humans lived in South Asia for much of the period from ca. 75,000 years ago until perhaps 30,000 years ago, is quite strong.
 There are clear genetic superstate populations and there is no longer any pure ancestral South Indian population (the Andamanese probably come closest).
 But, the ASI percentage of ancestry in much of India is quite high.